Lydia Kandou

-Lydia Ruth Elizabeth Kandou or better known as Lydia Kandou (born in Jakarta, Indonesia on February 21, 1963) is an Indonesian actress and model of mixed Dutch with Filipino and Indian and Minahasan descent.
+Lydia Ruth Elizabeth Kandou (born February 21, 1963) is an Indonesian actress, model, and singer.

 Biography

-Kandou was born in Jakarta on 21 February 1963.
-She is of mixed Manado and Dutch descent.
+Kandou was born in Jakarta, Indonesia on 21 February 1963.
+Her mother is of Dutch descent.
+Her great-grandmother is of Filipino descent and her great-grandfather is of Indian descent, both from her grandmother and father's side.
+Her grandfather on her father's side is of Minahasan descent.

 Kandou first found work as a model.
 When 16 years old, she was invited to act by director Imam Tantowi.
 She made her feature film debut in Has Manan's Wanita Segala Zaman.
 During the next five years she acted in over 20 films, including several directed by Nyak Abbas Akup.
 These included a role as the singer Chrisye's love interest in Syamsul Fuad's Seindah Rembulan and several films with the comedy troupe Warkop.

+In addition to her acclaimed acting career, Lydia Kandou briefly ventured into the Indonesian pop kreatif music scene during the early 1980s.
+She released several albums, including Kau yang Selalu Kurindu (1982), Gara-Gara (1984), and Dingin Dingin (1985), showcasing a vocal style influenced by contemporary pop and funk-disco trends.
+Among her notable tracks are “Denny,” “Aku Semakin Ragu,” “Siapa Yang Salah,” and “Kau Yang Selalu Kurindu,” which remain available on streaming platforms such like Youtube.
+Although her foray into music was relatively short-lived compared to her film career, these recordings have since developed a modest cult following and contribute to the nostalgic memory of Indonesia's 1980s pop culture.

 Kandou was nominated for her first Citra Award for Best Leading Actress at the 1984 Indonesian Film Festival.
 She continued acting at a slower rate; between 1985 and 1990 she performed in 10 films.
 From these roles, she received two further Citra Award nominations.